How to Add a Custom SD-JWT Credential Type

 A VCTM file defines everything wallets and verifiers need to know about your credential type: the claims it contains, how it should be displayed, and which claims support selective disclosure.

-Create a markdown file in the credentials/ directory.
+Create a markdown file describing your credential.
 For the Employee Badge example:

 ---